calisweetleaf/Black-Dossier/reference_links.md

 - **`reference_links.md`** → Curated OSINT, security, legal, and activism resources.
 - **`mla_template.tex`** → MLA-formatted template for professional document exports.
 - **`convert_to_pdf.sh` / `convert_to_pdf.bat`** → Scripts for Markdown-to-PDF conversion.
+- # License and Clarification of Intent for the Entire Project

+**This is a contribution to political discourse, a blueprint for thought and action — nothing more, nothing less.**

+**This project is a weapon — and weapons are not to be dulled.**

 ✅ **This repository is structured for continuous expansion and iterative improvements.**